spagliarini/Infant-vocalization-space-Interspeech2022/README.md

 * merge: a function needed for the validation part to merge the human re-labeled vocalization with the original automatic labels, and use the new labels to extract the vocalizations as in point 1.

 ## Vocalizations space and statistical analysis
 1. Compute the low-dimensional representation (UMPA, t-SNE, PCA).
+The python file vocSpace_analysis.py contains:
+* multidim_all: function to compute UMAP and tSNE space from the MFCC coefficients collection.
+It creates summary tables (general and baby-wise with the coordinates of UMAP/tSNE space)
+* my_plot: manual plot of UMAP space (Figure 1 in the paper).

-2. Compute statistical properties of the clusters across families and across time (age): python and R codes.
+2. Compute statistical properties of the clusters across families and across time (age).
+The python file vocSpace_analysis.py contains:
+* stat: function to compute the statistical quantities (e.g.: centorids, distance between centroids).
+It creates a summary table containing the statistical properties.
+* plot_stat_complete: function to plot the desired quantites (e.g. Figure 2 and 3) and extract the data in Table 1.
+It also adds values to the summary tables with information regarding the centroids and statistical properties.
+This table is needed to run the following R analysis.
+Note: run once before R and again after R.

+3. The two R files contain the functions to fit the data.
+The output can be then loaded into plot_stat_complete to obtain figures and correlation measure.

-3. Validation and modal value.
-Modal_value.py allows to group all the listeners new labels, compute the modal value for each vocalization analyzed by the listeners, and define an "average label".
+4. Validation and modal value.
+* Modal_value.py allows to group all the listeners new labels, compute the modal value for each vocalization analyzed by the listeners, and define an "average label".
+* Then all the pre-processing + analysis runs as described above.